xavdid/advent-of-code-python-template/README.md

 To use this base class for your own solutions:

 1. Ensure you have Python `3.12` or higher.
-You can use [pyenv](https://github.com/pyenv/pyenv) or [asdf](https://asdf-vm.com/) to manage your Python versions.
+You can use [mise](https://mise.jdx.dev/) or [pyenv](https://github.com/pyenv/pyenv) to manage your Python versions.
 It may work on older versions, but `3.12`-specific features will be added without further breaking changes
 2. Create a new repo using this template ([docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template)) and clone it locally
 3. Start a new solution using `./start`
 4. Edit the newly created file at `solutions/YEAR/day_01/solution.py`